 - 60+ FPS: Very Smooth: For hardcore and professional players, a luxury for most.

 To summarize, recent Macs and those with dedicated graphics cards have no trouble running this game at our default settings.
-But even older computers with integrated graphics were borderline playable, and our 2012 MacBook Pro with a dedicated card was firmly in the playable range.
+And similar to the first Tomb Raider, even older computers with integrated graphics were borderline playable, and our 2012 MacBook Pro with a dedicated card was firmly in the playable range.

 Do you have a high-end Mac?